 Let’s hope the administration and the Department of Defense get the message.

-Rolf Westgard is a professional member Geological Society of America and the American Association of Petroleum Geologists.
-He is a guest faculty for classes on energy subjects at the University of Minnesota Lifelong Learning program.
-He has homes in St. Paul and in the Deerwood area.
+(ROLF WESTGARD is a professional member of the Geological Society of America and the American Association of Petroleum Geologists.
+He teaches classes on energy subjects for the University of Minnesota Lifelong Learning program.)